varun11i/NLPay-Expense-Tracker/README.md

 # NLPay - Expense Tracker
+Group 15: Varun Mehrotra (vm749), Janhavi Sharma (js3798), Samruddhi Bhalerao (sb2705)

-This project is a **personal expense tracker**, with custom frontend and backend for my database management project.
+This project is a **personal expense tracker** application with a custom frontend and backend, developed as part of our Data Management for Advanced Data Science Applications course project.

 The app lets you:

 - Enter expenses in **natural language** (e.g. “Paid $15 for lunch at Subway on 5th Dec”)
-- Have an **LLM parse** the text into structured data (amount, category, date, currency)
+- Use an **LLM to parse** the text into structured data (amount, category, date, currency)
 - Store everything in a **SQLite** database
 - View, filter, edit, and confirm transactions
 - See a **dashboard** with a line chart (spending over time) and pie chart (spending by category)